 IMED 625a, Principles of Clinical Research The purpose of this intensive two-week course is to provide an overview of the objectives, research strategies, and methods of conducting patient-oriented clinical research.
 Topics include competing objectives of clinical research, principles of observational studies, principles of clinical trials, principles of meta-analysis, interpretation of diagnostic tests, prognostic studies, causal inference, qualitative research methods, and decision analysis.
 Sessions generally combine a lecture on the topic with discussion of articles that are distributed in advance of the sessions.
 Consent of instructor required.
-Two weeks, July 28-August 8, 2014.
+Two weeks, July 27-August 7, 2015.
 E.D.
 Shapiro

-IMED 630a, Ethical and Practical Issues in Clinical Investigation This termlong course addresses topics that are central to the conduct of clinical investigation, including ethics of clinical investigation, scientific fraud, technology transfer, and interfacing with the pharmaceutical industry.
-Practical sessions include scientific presentations and teaching, NIH peer review process, journal peer review process, and career development models of academia.
-The course provides guidelines and a framework for the clinical investigator to obtain funding for, conduct, and present a clinical study.
-Satisfactory completion of this course provides credit for Instruction in Responsible Conduct of Research and satisfies the NIH requirement for such instruction.
-Format consists of didactic presentation followed by discussion.
+IMED 630a, Ethical Issues in Biomedical Research This termlong course addresses topics that are central to the conduct of biomedical research, including the ethics of clinical investigation, conflicts of interest, misconduct in research, data acquisition, and protection of research subjects.
+Practical sessions cover topics such as collaborations with industry, publication and peer review, responsible authorship, and mentoring relationships.
+Satisfactory completion of this course fulfills the NIH requirement for training in Responsible Conduct of Research.
+Format consists of lecture presentation followed by discussion.
 Consent of instructor required.
-H.J.
-Binder
+J.E.
+Craft